cortexproject/cortex/docs/proposals/generalize-modules.md

 - Make a new component `Manager`, which is envisioned to be a central manager for all modules of the application.
 It stores modules & dependencies, and will be housed under a new package `pkg/util/modules`. `Manager` has the following methods for interaction:
 ```
-   func (m *Manager) RegisterModule(name string, deps []string, initFn func() (Service, error))
+   func (m *Manager) RegisterModule(name string, initFn func() (Service, error))
-   func (m *Manager) AddDependency(fromModule string, toModule string) error
+   func (m *Manager) AddDependency(name string, dependsOn... string) error
    func (m *Manager) InitModuleServices(target string) (map[string]services.Service, error)
 ```

 - Modules can be created by the application and registered with `modules.Manager` using `RegisterModule`.
 The parameters are:
   - `name`: Name of the module
-  - `deps`: A list of modules that this module depends on to run.
   - `initFn`: A function that will be used to start the module.
-If it returns nil, and other modules depend on it `InitModuleServices` will return an error.
+If it returns nil, and other modules depend on it, `InitModuleServices` will return an error.

-- Dynamic dependencies between modules can be added using `AddDependency`.
+- Dependencies between modules can be added using `AddDependency`.
+The parameters to the function are:
+  - `name`: Name of the module
+  - `dependsOn`: A variadic list of modules that the module depends on.

   These need to be added before the call to `InitModuleServices`.

-- The application can be initialized by running all the modules in the right order of dependencies by invoking `InitModuleServices`.
+- The application can be initialized by running `initFn`'s of all the modules in the right order of dependencies by invoking `InitModuleServices` with the target module name.

 ### Changes to `pkg/cortex`: